Strong cosmic censorship in spherical symmetry for two-ended asymptotically flat initial data I. The interior of the black hole region: Stability of the Cauchy horizon: Proof of Theorem

 \subsection{Strategy of the proof}

 From this point onwards, we work under the assumptions of Theorem \ref{main.theorem.C0.stability}.
 In order to prove Theorem \ref{main.theorem.C0.stability}, we will estimate $\Psi$ (as defined in \eqref{Psi.def}) and its derivatives.
 Since we are allowed to restrict to the future development of a subset $\underline{C}_1'$ of $\underline{C}_1$, we only need to prove the bounds in $0\leq U\leq U_s$ for some $U_s$ sufficiently small (or equivalently $-\infty<u\leq u_s$ for some $u_s$ sufficiently negative).
 These estimates will be proven in the following two steps: \begin{enumerate} \item First, we prove estimates in a neighborhood of the event horizon, $\{(u,v):v\geq 1,\, u+v\leq A_1\}$ for $A_1$ sufficiently negative.
 This will be called the red-shift region $\mathcal R$.
-The choice of $A_1$ depends on the size of the initial data (in particular on $D$ in Proposition \ref{initial.bound}). \item Second, once $A_1$ is fixed, we show that we can divide the remainder of the region\footnote{Notice that at this point $u_s$ is not fixed yet.} $\{(u,v):v\geq 1, u\leq u_s\}$ into $n$ subregions, labelled by $\mathcal B_i:=\{(u,v): A_i\leq u+v< A_{i+1}, u\leq \min\{u_i,u_s\}\}$ for $i=1,\ldots, n$, where $A_1<A_2<...<A_n<A_{n+1}:=\infty$.
-We will call $\mathcal B:=\cup_{i=1}^n \mathcal B_i$ the blue-shift region.
-The partition of the spacetime, i.e., the choice of $A_i$, depends only on $A_1$, the parameters of the background Reissner--Nordstr\"om spacetime $M$, ${\bf e}$, and also $s$.
+The choice of $A_1$ depends on the size of the initial data (in particular on $D$ in Proposition \ref{initial.bound}). \item Second, after $A_1$ is fixed, we further divide the remaining region.
+Define $\mathcal B_i:=\{(u,v): A_i\leq u+v< A_{i+1}, u\leq u_i\}$ for $i=1,\ldots, n$, where $A_1<A_2<\dots<A_n<A_{n+1}:=\infty$, $u_1>u_2>\dots >u_n$ (all of these parameters will be chosen in the course of the proof).
+The choice of $A_i$ depends only on $A_1$, the parameters of the background Reissner--Nordstr\"om spacetime $M$, ${\bf e}$, and also $s$.
 In particular it does not depend explicitly on the size of the data.
-We then prove estimates in each of these regions, as long as $u_i$ is sufficient negative and $u_i\leq u_{i-1}$.
-Finally, choosing $u_s\leq u_n$, we conclude the proof of the main theorem. \end{enumerate}
+We then show that as long as $u_i$ is sufficient negative and $u_i\leq u_{i-1}$ (in a way that can depend on the size of the data), one can obtain good estimates for the solution in each of these regions.
+Finally, choosing $u_s\leq u_n$, we conclude the proof of the main theorem.